UniversalAlgebra/fin-lat-rep/README.md

 ### use magit

-1. Activate the magit status buffer
+1. Activate the magit status buffer with `M-x g m`.

-        M-x g m

-2. Move the point down to appropriate line in the Unstanged changes section and hit the `s` key.
+2. Move the point down to appropriate line in the `Unstanged changes` section and hit the `s` key.

 3. Type `c` `c`.